Fraunhofer-AISEC/archie/README.md

 python3 controller.py --help
 ```

-#### Gnu Debugger
+#### GNU Debugger

 It is possible to connect to a running qemu instance with gdb.
 To use this feature in the framework and observe introduced faults the --gdb flag can be used.
 It will start the internal qemu process with gdb enabled and stops at startup of the simulated system.
 To connect to qemu from gdb use port 1234.
 It also will force the framework to only spawn one worker and it will step through all faults configured in fault.json.
-If one specific fault is required,
- the json file needs to be edited to only contain this specific fault.
+If one specific fault is required, the json file needs to be edited to only contain this specific fault.
 ```
 python3 controller.py --gdb --fault fault.json --qemu qemuconf.json output.hdf5
 ```